 4. Where it appears that one or more persons acting on behalf of the state are, or may be, in some way implicated in a death either by their actions or inaction, the state is under an obligation under Article 2 of the European Convention on Human Rights 2 to initiate an effective public investigation by an independent body.
 In such circumstances, the scope of the inquest may be wider.
 For further guidance on the scope of the inquest, see Chronology of proceedings and the inquest.

 5. Coroners’ officers are often former or current police officers and they are responsible for investigating on behalf of the Coroner.
 This normally involves their taking written statements (“depositions”) from witnesses, which are given to the Coroner before the inquest.
 The Investigations Regulations permit coroners to delegate administrative but not judicial functions to their officers and other support staff.

 6. Where HSE has received notification of a fatality, you should inform the relevant Coroner’s office as soon as possible whether HSE is involved in investigating the death.
 You should enquire as to the cause of death recorded for the deceased as this may be relevant to your investigation, and maintain regular contact with the Coroner’s office throughout the investigation.
 An example of an initial letter to the Coroner, which can be amended to suit the circumstances of your investigation, can be found in the Letters and forms section.

 7. In the majority of cases, it should be possible to contact the Coroner (or his/her officials) within three weeks of the date of the death.
 You should also keep the Coroner informed as to the progress of HSE’s investigation.
 How frequently you will need to contact the Coroner’s office will vary from case to case, but contact at least every two months will often be appropriate.
-You should aim to contact the coroner regularly to give him an update on the investigation, even if there is in fact little to report, so that he knows that HSE is maintaining its interest in the incident.
-In particular you should ensure that the coroner is aware when the active part of the HSE investigation is completed.
+You should aim to contact the Coroner regularly to give him an update on the investigation, even if there is in fact little to report, so that he knows that HSE is maintaining its interest in the incident.
+In particular you should ensure that the Coroner is aware when the active part of the HSE investigation is completed.

 8. The Coroner may wish to visit the scene of the accident.
 Where you are aware of this, you should consider whether to accompany him/her on this visit.